w-gao/notes/toil.md

 #### Launch a mesos (or kubernetes) static cluster

-- all nodes with the given node types will be created by the `toil launch-cluster` command
+- The nodes with the given node types will be created at once when the `toil launch-cluster` command is run.

 ```shell
 TOIL_APPLIANCE_SELF=quay.io/ucsc_cgl/toil:5.3.0 \